rfreidel/SteamJailer/README.md

 ## What is SteamJailer?
 SteamJailer is a specific jail configuration designed to install Steam within a FreeBSD jail.
 It ensures that Steam operates in a contained environment, isolating it from the rest of the system for security and management purposes.

+## Modularity
+I have the thought throughout the building of this project that the project should be modular in that it will allow one to customize the install by only installing part, like whatif a user already has a jail installed and running?
+Well, I suppose I cannot get there yet, at this point the project will target those who are unfamiliar with FreeBSD, and project will allow them not only install and setup a jail, but also Steam

 ## Example Steps to Interface with SteamJailer using iocage